lifebitapp/training-modules/Module-02.md

 ### Variables, Constants and Strings

 1. Create a new Git repo in your GitHub account under your namespace called `Java`.
 All the code for this module should be committed there.
-2. Create a file called `constants.php` and define 5 PHP constants there via the `define()` method.
+2. Create a file and define 5 Java constants there via the `define()` method.
 Assign some constants string values and some integer values.
 The integer values should be between one (1) and five (5).
 3. Stage, commit and push your changes.
-4. Create a new file called `main.php`.
-In the `main.php` file bring in the constants.php file in a way that will make it required and that it will be brought in only one time.
+4. Create a new file.
+In the file bring in the constants.php file in a way that will make it required and that it will be brought in only one time.
 5. Now create an array variable called `array` and assign it an associative array, using key names that are string constants from your constants.php file and at least one (1) value that is an integer constant from constants.php.
 6. Now create an integer variable called `result` and assign it the output of the multiplication of two (2) or more array values.
 In this equation you should use array keys that are constants defined in `constants.php`.
 7. Now print out the result as a string in the format of: `"The result of X * Y is: Z"`.
 Create this message WITHOUT string concatenation and without reassigning any new variables.